 The Schulich School has put in place a process for addressing students' classroom-based academic concerns.
 When an issue arises, students should first speak to the professor concerned to see if the matter can be resolved directly.
 Faculty at Schulich are receptive to feedback and generally prefer to have the feedback come directly to them from students.
-It is recognized, however, that under some circumstances, a student may prefer not to speak directly to the professor, but to use the Just-In-Time Teaching Feedback Process instead.
+It is recognized, however, that under some circumstances, a student may prefer not to speak directly to the professor.
+In such cases, the student has two options.